 - Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning. – James 1:17

 Like the dentist, God didn’t cause my problems.
-But there’s proof, he’ll solve them.
-But just like trusting the dentist, we need to put our complete trust in Him.
-A short time of discomfort will result in long-term peace in Him.
+But there’s proof, through Jesus he’ll solve them.
+But just like trusting the dentist, we need to put our complete trust in Jesus.
+A short time of discomfort will result in long-term peace with God.